eric-yeung/Calculator/README.md

 # Calculator

-A simple calculator written in Python with arithmetic operations, trigonometric functions, and memory operations.
+A simple calculator written in Java with arithmetic operations and memory operations (*WORKING ON IT*).